googlearchive/ChromeWebLab/README.md

 We fundamentaly believe that what we have learnt building and developing this project should be available for everyone to learn from and be inspired to build upon.

-There is a lot of new technologies in this project that the WebLab was the first major project to use in production.  getUserMedia for example was integrated in a single day on the day it landed in Stable Chrome
+There is a lot of new technologies in this project that the WebLab was the first major project to use in production.  getUserMedia for example was integrated in a single day on the day it landed in Stable Chrome.

 ## Why not all 5 experiements.